YosefTwito/MyPolynom/README.md

 useful functions (Drawing, Computing area, etc..) described in the wiki pages.

 The main purpose of my project is to visually draw polynomial functions.
-I used StdDraw from (https://introcs.cs.princeton.edu/java/stdlib/) to make a new window and print functions on it (adding ScreenShot at the bottom of this file).
+I used StdDraw from (https://introcs.cs.princeton.edu/java/stdlib/) to make a new window and print functions on it.

-/////gotta add ScreenShot of drawable ////////